Updates at Eaton Canyon

 August 2025

-August marked nine months since the Eaton Fire burned across the San Gabriel Mountains and into the foothill communities of Altadena and Pasadena.
-However, the closing of Eaton Canyon to the public has allowed the flora and fauna to recover and begin to thrive after the blaze by minimizing human disturbance and reducing further erosion.
-This resurgence of the canyon is largely due to the resiliency of the landscape, the closing of the canyon to human visitors, and the presence of fire followers — plants that grow soon after a fire.
+August marked seven months since Eaton Fire burned across the San Gabriel Mountains and into the foothill communities of Altadena and Pasadena.
+The closing of the canyon to the public has minimized human disturbance and allowed the flora and fauna to recover and thrive after the blaze.
+This resurgence is largely due to the resiliency of the landscape and the presence of fire followers — plants that grow soon after a fire.
+Fire followers have seeds with very sturdy shells that need to be damaged for the plant to sprout, a process that is called scarification.

-Fires change how life competes for resources.
+Fires can also change how plants compete for resources.
 Where trees are plentiful, light can be a limited resource for plants below the canopy.
-After a fire, the absence of shade from large shrubs or trees also allows annual wildflowers to grow larger and more generously from the lack of competition within the first few years after a fire.
+After a fire, the absence of shade from trees and large shrubs allows annual wildflowers to grow larger and more vigorously within the first few years after a fire.

 Below are some fire followers that are currently blossoming at Eaton Canyon: